 The Southern Equine Expo Colt Starting Challenge is NOT a race, but rather an event to demonstrate and educate on how the proper use of sound horsemanship fundamentals result in establishing the functional relationship between horse and man.
 The process is accelerated in this format showcasing the effectiveness of each horseman.
 It is the journey, not the destination that matters most.

 Images are from 2022 Round 4, all three colt starters in the big arena together for the first time and working cattle to help train their horses.
 This is unique to the Southern Equine Expo Colt Starting Challenge.
 All fillies and trainers did outstanding job.

 All part of the journey to put a solid foundation on these fillies.

-Thank you to Lost Creek Cattle Company for providing the fillies in 2023
+Thank you to Lost Creek Cattle Company for providing the horses in 2024.

 In 2017, Lost Creek Cattle Company furnished the horses for the Colt Starting Challenge.
 “We were impressed with the condition and the quality of the horses Dr. Kinslow and ranch manager, Charlie Ramsey brought to the Expo”, stated Patrick Kayser, Southern Equine Expo CEO.

 The Lost Creek Cattle Company horses are raised outside in the pasture, in a group setting the way the Good Lord intended.
 The horses have a ton of color, good bone, great minds, and come from using bloodlines.
 The goal of Lost Creek Cattle Company is the production of high-quality ranch type working horses.